Psylence0609/Content-Idea/README.md

 - Verify your Groq account is active
 - Check the model name is valid
 - **Tip:** The system will automatically fall back to OpenRouter if configured

+### "ElevenLabs API key not configured"
+- Ensure `ELEVENLABS_API_KEY` is set in your `.env` file
+- Get a key at https://elevenlabs.io/
+- Voice generation tools require this API key

+### "Audio validation failed"
+- Video file must exist at the specified path
+- Video should contain clear speech (10-60 seconds recommended)
+- Ensure video format is supported (MP4, MOV, AVI, etc.)
+- Audio should not be silent or too quiet

 ### "Quota exceeded" errors
 - **YouTube**: You've exceeded 10,000 units/day.
 Wait until the next day (resets midnight Pacific Time)